 For parents, caregivers and whānau, there's a lot to think about, too: how can you find information about supporting your rangatahi / young adult into tertiary education and what kind would be best; could they manage a job and is there financial support available while they're looking – and what about housing?

 Because we are asked about this a lot, we put a team of lived experienced professionals together to find answers to these questions and more.
-The result is a dedicated section on our website called 'Teens and Beyond' – thanks to funding from Whaikaha / the Ministry of Disabled People.
+The result is a dedicated section on our website called 'Teens and Beyond' – and we provide it thanks to funding from Whaikaha / the Ministry of Disabled People.